rshah-92/Reflective_Card/README.md

-# Credit Card README
+# Reflective Credit Card README

 ## Introduction

-Welcome to the My Credit Card project!
+Welcome to the Reflective Credit Card project!
 This project aims to provide a sleek and modern user interface for credit card components using the popular glassmorphic design trend.
 The glassmorphic design creates a frosted glass-like effect, enhancing the visual appeal of the credit card interface.

 ## Features